 Chapter 8: Administrative Functions

-This Chapter describes some of the key processes and obligations associated with the administration of the Rules and deals also with augmentations.
+This Chapter describes some of the key processes and obligations associated with the administration of the Rules and deals also with augmentations of declared transmission systems.
 In this Chapter:

 • Part A is introductory